Very few people want to become homeless. Usually, people live a lifestyle out of necessity rather than out of choice.

-Newspapers are pretty easy to acquire in many areas and they have many different survival uses.
+Newspapers are easy to acquire in many areas and have many different survival uses.

 Don’t overlook the benefit of simply having something to read.
-It can help to pass the time and keep you up to date on local news.
+It can help pass the time and keep you updated on local news.

-Several layers of newspaper can be used as a blanket or can be set up to keep the wind off of you while you sleep.
-When it’s cold outside, you can also stuff crumbled up newspaper into your clothing to provide insulation that will keep you much warmer.
+Several layers of newspaper can be used as a blanket or set up to keep the wind off you while you sleep.
+When it’s cold outside, you can also stuff crumpled newspaper into your clothing to provide insulation that will keep you much warmer.

-If your shoes get wet you can use newspaper to help dry them out.
+If your shoes get wet, you can use newspaper to help dry them out.
 Crumble the newspaper up and loosely pack your shoes with it.
-As the newspaper gets wet, replace it more dry newspaper until your shoes are completely dry.
+As the newspaper gets wet, replace it with dry newspaper until your shoes are completely dry.

 Make Sure You Have Refillable Bottles